Tofu Summer Rolls

 - 1/2 teaspoon brown sugar

-- 1 jalapeno (seeded and cut into matchsticks (use bell pepper as a non-spicy alternative))
+- 1 small jalapeno, seeded and cut into matchsticks use bell pepper as a non-spicy alternative

 - 20 sprigs fresh cilantro sprigs

-- Preheat oven to 350 degrees F. Place tofu strips in a baking pan greased with coconut oil and bake for 30 minutes.
+- Preheat the oven to 350 degrees F. Grease a baking pan with coconut oil, arrange tofu strips and bake for 30 minutes.

 - Make the spicy sauce by combining ½ cup mayo, Sriracha sauce, lime juice, garlic and brown sugar.
 Set aside.

 - Fill a dish with very warm/hot water that you can still comfortably touch with bare hands.
-Working with 1 wrapper at a time, soak in water until pliable, about 20 seconds.
-Lift wrapper out of water and allow excess to drip off before transferring to your cutting board.
+Working with 1 wrapper at a time, soak in the water until pliable, about 20 seconds.
+Lift the wrapper out of water and allow the excess water to drip off before transferring to your cutting board.
 Place a lettuce leaf on the lower third of the wrapper and fill with 2 strips of tofu, a small portion of noodles, and 2-3 strips each of cucumber and carrots.
 Smear the filling with 1 Tablespoon of sauce then top with a slice of jalapeño or pepper and 2 sprigs of cilantro.
-Fold bottom of wrapper over filling, about 1/3 over the bottom of the lettuce leaf, then fold in ends and roll up tightly like a burrito.
-Transfer to a platter or parchment paper.
-Repeat with remaining wraps and cover rolls with damp paper towels, then plastic wrap to preserve.
-Serve immediately or refrigerate until serving.
+Fold the bottom of wrapper over the filling, about 1/3 over the bottom of the lettuce leaf, then fold in the ends and roll up tightly like a burrito.

 Ginger Hultin,MS, RD, CSO